Bumblebee202111/MinusOneMusic-public/README.md

 - What are kept.
 Core functionalities and UI kept but only on best effort
 - (Non additive or subtractive) Modifications.
 Some limited number of convenient changes to the official UI/behaviors can be toggled in Settings.
 - No additions.
-- Stateful players with their stateless child views.
 - Music playback.
 - *Natural* (= without special adaptations) tablet/landscape support.
 - Direct up-to-date NCM service provided.